-The target duration of the Working Group is 2 years, through January 2004.
-Experience suggests that 6 months of contingency should be allowed to accommodate unexpected obstacles to progress.
+The duration of the Working Group is 2 years, through January 2006.

 XML and XML derived activities have become a strategic technology in W3C and elsewhere.
 Each deliverable of any Working Group must satisfy the dependencies from other W3C Working Groups before it can advance to Candidate Recommendation.